-A few weeks ago, District Attorney Vandal decided to take a break from prosecuting people for taking up more than one seat in the subway and drop into New York’s highest court for a spot of oral argument.
+A few weeks ago, the Manhattan District Attorney decided to take a break from prosecuting people for taking up more than one seat in the subway and drop into New York’s highest court for a spot of oral argument.
 He had to be in Albany anyway, lobbying to put everybody’s DNA in the hands of the cops, so why not take the opportunity to get a little face time in front of the Magnificent Seven?

 Here’s the top secret meeting that led up to DA Vandal’s guest appearance: